Current

 IBB Team Seed Grant for Equipment Core Facilities Program

-Created to give investigators an opportunity to try pieces of select IBB core facility equipment.
+Created to give investigators an opportunity to try select IBB core facility equipment.
 Only one IBB investigator is needed per application.
 IBB investigators from Georgia Tech and Emory (who are adjunct faculty members at Georgia Tech) are eligible.

 IBB Team Seed Grant Program